joeornstein/fuzzylink/README.md

 ### OpenAI

-You will need to create a developer account with OpenAI, and create an API key through their developer platform.
+Sign up for a developer account with OpenAI, then create an API key through your profile.
 For best performance, I **strongly recommend** purchasing at least \$5 in API credits, which will significantly increase your API rate limits.

 Once your account is created, copy-paste your API key into the following line of R code.